 - :: Official Transcripts

-- - Official final high school transcripts (with graduation date) are required for all transfer students unless you have earned an associate’s degree or higher.
+- - Official final high school transcripts (with graduation date) are required for all undergraduate students.

 - - If you are entering with an associate's degree or transferring a minimum of 57 credits from a four-year college, your general educational requirements are considered complete.